 - BU Law LRAP is available to JD graduates employed in law-related positions in government, except for temporary judicial clerkships, and non-profit organizations providing legal services

-- Applicants can apply for up to ten years after graduation—may enter or leave program at their discretion
+- Applicants can apply for up to ten years after graduation—may enter or leave the program at their discretion

 - BU Law LRAP awards may be applied to most educational loan debt—including federal, private, bar study, and Federal Consolidation Loans